artefactual/atom-docs/user-manual/access-content/search-atom.rst

 Filter tags
 ^^^^^^^^^^^

-If a user enters a search query in the :term:`search box` while the delimiter. is set to a particular :term:`repository` and presses enter, the :ref:`search results <page-type-search>` page will include a :term:`filter tag` at the top of the results, to offer a visual cue to the user that the results
+If a user enters a search query in the :term:`search box` while the delimiter is set to a particular :term:`repository` and presses enter, the :ref:`search results <page-type-search>` page will include a :term:`filter tag` at the top of the results, to offer a visual cue to the user that the results